vincehass/TradeBot-Transformers/README.md

 We want to place our order/trades in a conservative way, focusing on the less profitable outcomes.
 For high values of $\alpha$ it ignores the most profitable but unlikely possibilities, while for small values of $\alpha$ it focuses on the worst losses.
 In our startegy we consider $\alpha = 5\%$.

-See our `getting started tutorial <https://www.zipline.io/beginner-tutorial>`_.

-The following code implements a simple dual moving average algorithm.
+The following code implements the convex optimization based on cVaR.

 .. code-block:: python